 We were able to detect unambiguously infections through the cuticle of the hosts at the late acanthella stage around the 55th day post-exposure.
 Before this stage, parasite infections were only detectable after dissection of dead individuals from day 21.
 Out of the 176 surviving individuals exposed to parasite eggs, 132 were finally infected (75%).
 Among them, 60 (45.5%) were infected by only one parasite, 39 (29.5%) were infected by two parasites and 33 (25.0%) were infected by more than two parasites.

 The experiment was stopped after 83 days post-infection and all surviving animals were dissected to confirm their infection status and count the parasites.
-Exposed-uninfected animals did not differ significantly from unexposed gammarids in either survival or shelter use (supplementary material).
-Therefore, in order to increase the power of the behavioral analyses at the end of the experiment, we merged unexposed and exposed-but-uninfected animals to create the uninfected category.
+Exposed-uninfected animals did not differ significantly from control unexposed gammarids in either survival or shelter use (supplementary material).
+Therefore, in order to increase the power of the behavioral analyses at the end of the experiment, we merged unexposed and exposed-uninfected animals to create the uninfected category (terminology used thereafter).

 The analysis of survival did not fulfill the conditions of proportional hazards throughout the whole period (2 = 20.9775; 3 d.f.; p = 0.0001).
 We therefore ran two analyses according to the two main stages of the larval developmental cycle, first during the acanthellae stage, then after the cystacanth stage has been reached.
 Analyses of the survival during these two periods fulfilled the conditions of proportional hazards (2 = 2.67542; 3 d.f.; p = 0.44 and 2 = 3.9257; 3 d.f.; p = 0.27, respectively).